hungcq/knowledge-repo/IT/software-engineering-at-google/13-test-doubles.md

   - Behavior of test double should closely resemble behavior of real implementation
   - -> No perfect fidelity -> need to supplement unit tests with larger scope tests that exercise real implementation
 - Real implementations (vs test doubles):
   - Advs:
     - Give more confidence that the system under test is working properly
     - -> Don't need to rely on integration/manual tests
-    - Tests don't depend on implementation (vs using doubles for external implementation)
+    - Tests don't depend on implementation details (test state vs using doubles to test detailed interaction)
   - Use when real implementation is fast (build time & execution time), deterministic, has simple dependencies (eg value object)
   - Can structure real implementation to make construction simpler (eg factory pattern)
 ### Techniques for using test doubles
 - *Faking*: